How to Decline a College Acceptance Offer

 Former Admissions Committee Member, Columbia University

-Applying to college can feel overwhelming; the pressure and competition involved can cause a great deal of stress.
-There are strict deadlines to follow and academic requirements to meet.
+Applying to college can feel overwhelming; the pressure and competition can cause great stress.
 On top of that, it’s important to do thorough research to ensure you make the right choices.

 How to Decline a College Acceptance